- Andaman Islands

 Itjeread more »

 iya-kuThe mother-soul.
 One of the 3 parts of the soul (kut), in the lore of the Yakuts.
-Occasionally called iya-ku, ya-kut, ya-kut or iya-kut.
+In some references, called iya-ku, ya-kut, ya-kut or iya-kut.

 Jaik-khanread more »